Stochastic Processes: Continuous Time Markov Chains

 The Markov property follows form the memoryless property for an exponential distribution T: P(T\ge t +s| T \ge s) = P(T>t).

-To connect this to the previous description we note that by conditioning on the first jump
+To connect this to the previous description we derive an integral equation for P_t by conditioning on the first jump

 Iterating this equation and setting t=\Delta t we find